 Guiding clients through an anti-dumping or countervailing duty investigation can be a complex process, and there are a number of common errors lawyers should avoid to ensure that the process runs smoothly, experts said.

-Procter & Gamble Co. is fighting to overturn a recent U.S. International Trade Commission ruling that led to anti-dumping and countervailing duties on imports of citric acid and citrate salts from Canada and China.
+Procter & Gamble Co. has agreed to drop a suit in the U.S. Court of International Trade challenging anti-dumping and countervailing duties on imports of citric acid and citrate salts from Canada and China.